-10th best business incubator in the world by the University Business Incubator Index.
-In the last year alone, TEC Edmonton's100 companies grew revenue by 25 per cent compared with 10 per cent for companies in the broader economy.
+Since its establishment in 2008, TEC Edmonton has become one of the most successful business incubators in Canada.
+In July 2014, it was named the 10th best business incubator in the world by the University Business Incubator Index.
+In the last year alone, TEC Edmonton's 100 client companies grew revenue by 25 per cent, compared with 10 per cent for companies in the broader economy.
 They executed 12 licences, created five spinoffs, and filed 61 patent applications.
 Twenty-one U.S. patents were issued to U of A inventors.
 The TEC Centre itself employs 280 people.